 Derived from the same root as ilk, the ancient English word ilka is another word for “each” or “every.”
 Ilkabody, ultimately, is literally “everybody,” while ilkabody’s-body is an old dialect word for someone or something that is universally popular.

-Derived from an old Scandinavian word meaning “offended” or “displeased,” if you’re ill-snored then you’re bad tempered.
+Derived from an old Scandinavian word meaning “offended” or “displeased,” ill-snored is a word for a person who is bad tempered.

 If you’re illachrymable then you’re literally unable to cry, while illachrymableness is another word for mercilessness or pitilessness.

-A word you never knew you needed—a 17th century adjective describing a man who doesn’t have a beard.
+A word you never knew you needed—a 17th-century adjective describing someone who doesn’t have a beard.

 An imbranglement is a knotty situation or predicament, and so to imbrangle someone is to utterly confuse or entangle them.